melt-umn/lambda-calculus/README.md

 - Archival versions of this software are permanently available on the Data Repository of the University of Minnesota at https://doi.org/10.13020/xcfv-5k29.

 # Using the Software
 To see how the Silver reflection-based term rewriting features can be used, see the Silver specification in the ``grammars`` directory.
-Specifically, the file ``Eval.sv`` file in the ``grammars/edu.umn.cs.melt.lambdacalc/abstractsyntax`` directory.
+Specifically, the file ``Eval.sv`` in the ``grammars/edu.umn.cs.melt.lambdacalc/abstractsyntax`` directory.
 This material is discussed in the paper mentioned above.

 A ``build`` script will create the Silver evaluation for this and the ``run-tests`` will execute it on some provided test files.